tklebel/data-sharing-policies/analysis/02-analyse-funding-intervention.md

-Theoretically, one could make two competing arguments: with Bourdieu (homo academicus), one could argue that high-prestige actors are too slow and hesitant to change their ways (habitus).
+Theoretically, one could make two competing arguments: with Bourdieu (homo academicus), one could argue that high-prestige actors are too slow and hesitant to change their ways/habitus.
 Alternatively, arguing with Rogers (Diffusion of innovation), better resourced actors would be leaders of innovation.

-Our results align with what could postulate with Bourdieu.
+Our results align with what could be postulated with Bourdieu.
 However, this ignores the potential that high-profile actors take strategic action: embarking on data sharing, knowing that this will be important in the future.
 Furthermore, our model ignores scaling effects: that more resources might make it easier to take